3.12 Ethical Access

 -

-3.2.1.1.
-The investigator has an existing clinical relationship with the patient.
-In contrast to section 2.1.1 above, the patient must be aware of this existing relationship; that is, the patient must already know the investigator in his clinical role; or
+- 3.2.1.1.
+The investigator has an existing clinical relationship with the potential subject.
+In contrast to requirements above, the potential subject must be aware of this existing relationship; that is, the person must already know the investigator in their clinical role; or

 -